zaiisao/Documentation/en/Video/join_video_android.md

 - [Publish and Subscrib to Streams](../../en/Video/publish_android.md)

-For added requirements on the audio volume, audio effect or video resolution you can alse take the following steps:
+For other functions such as manipulating the audio volume, audio effect, or video resolution, you can refer to the following sections:

 - [Adjust the Volume](../../en/Video/volume_android.md)
 - [Play Audio Effects/Audio Mixing](../../en/Video/effect_mixing_android.md)